swiss-territorial-data-lab/proj-dolines/README.md

 The following metrics were used to assess the results:

-* f1 score: harmonic mean between the precision and the recall.
+* F1 score: harmonic mean between the precision and the recall.
     * precision: part of the detections that are correct
     * recall: part of the reference data that is detected
 * IoU of the TP: intersection over union (IoU) of the true positive (TP), _i.e._ of the matching pairs of detections and reference objects.
 * mdist: median of the shortest distance between each reference object and a detection.

-## IGN
+## IGN's method

 This method was used by the IGN to generalize the contour lines generation in karstic plateaus for topographic maps.
 It is described in Touya et al. (2019).
-Here we perform step 2 of the procedure, which consists of delimiting the plateau zones and detecting the dolines within them.
+Here we perform Step 2 of the procedure, which consists of delimiting the plateau zones and detecting the dolines within them.

 <!-- Ajouter la description des scripts -->